Periplus of the Erythraean Sea: Bharuch

 Trade with the Indian harbour of Barygaza is described extensively in the Periplus.
 Nahapana, ruler of the Indo-Scythian Western Satraps is mentioned under the name Nambanus, as ruler of the area around Barigaza:

 Under the Western Satraps, Barigaza was one of the main centres of Roman trade in the subcontinent.
 The Periplus describes the many goods exchanged:

 Goods were also brought down in quantity from Ujjain, the capital of the Western Satraps:

 Early Chera, Pandyan, and Chola kingdoms

 The lost port city of Muziris (near present day Kodungallur) in the Chera kingdom, as well as the Early Pandyan Kingdom are mentioned in the Periplus as major centres of trade, pepper and other spices, metal work and semiprecious stones, between Damirica and the Roman Empire.

 According to the Periplus, numerous Greek seamen managed an intense trade with Muziris:

-Damirica or Limyrike is Tamilagam (Tamil தமிழகம்) – the "Tamil country".
+According to the Periplus of the Erythraean Sea (53:17:15-27), Limyrike began at Naura and Tyndis; Ptolemy (7.1.8) mentions only Tyndis as its starting point.
+The region probably ended at Kanyakumari; it thus roughly corresponds to the present-day Malabar Coast.
 Further, this area served as a hub for trade with the interior, in the Gangetic plain: